About Me

 Working across account, production, and client teams to align on content requirements, timelines, and delivery.

 During the slower summer periods between trade show seasons, the work shifts to the pitch team.
-Kubik competes for Fortune 500 experiential contracts through competitive RFP responses and speculative proposals — briefs from brands including BAE Systems and CDK Global.
+Kubik competes for Fortune 500 experiential contracts through competitive RFP responses and speculative proposals, with briefs from brands including BAE Systems and CDK Global.

 This is where the "what if" work lives.
 What if the booth was also a data visualization?
 What if the touchscreen wasn't a touchscreen?
 What if the physical and digital environments shared a coherent logic?
 Pitch contributions span concept development, interaction design, rough prototypes, and the technical narrative of how it would actually be built.